Qiskit/RFCs/####-sparse-observable.md

 Since this will be an input format to the primitives, the extended alphabet should be exactly fixed, so primitive implementers can rely on it.
 See the "Alternative Approaches" below for some exploration of what it would mean to have this chosen dynamically.

-The alphabet should be limited specifically so that an observable that can be _represented_ efficiently can also be _executed_ efficiently.
+The alphabet should be designed specifically so that an observable that can be _represented_ efficiently can also be _executed_ efficiently.
 Allowing items such as $\lvert 0\rangle\langle 1\rvert$ into the alphabet could result in an operator that needs linear space to be stored, but exponential numbers of executions to evaluate.
+As best as possible, all observables that can be executed efficiently should also be representable efficiently; `SparsePauliOp` fails on this front.

 ### Construction of `SparseObservable`